 - Higher levels of success

 - Just fill the vials and send it in

 - Know what is missing, excessive and how to fix it

 Why Does BRS Recommend This?

-Triton ICP-OES Testing is done in Dusseldorf, Germany and must be shipped to Triton's US distributor for forewarding to Triton's testing lab.
+Triton ICP-OES Testing is done in Dusseldorf, Germany and must be shipped to Triton's US distributor for forwarding to Triton's testing lab.
 Return postage is not included and is usually under $2.50 to ship to the US distributor.
-In most cases results will be accessable within one to two weeks.
+In most cases, results will be accessible within one to two weeks.

 Ship all Triton ICP-OES tests to: